Business Schools in Utah

 Job Outlook for Business Graduates in Utah

-According to the Bureau of Labor Statistics (BLS), total growth of at least 5% is expected in 32 of 37 business and management occupations across the US between 2016 and 2026.
+According to the Bureau of Labor Statistics (BLS), the total growth of at least 5% is expected in 32 of 37 business and management occupations across the US between 2016 and 2026.
 The highest growth will be for market analysts and marketing specialists, at 22.8% over ten years, with financial managers coming in second at 18.7%.

 Utah has a strong economy that has consistently outpaced that of the nation as a whole.
-Its unemployment rate currently sits at just 3%, a full percentage point below the US average of 4% at the time of writing.
+Its unemployment rate currently sits at just 3%, a full percentage point below the US average of 4% at writing.
 About 134,000 people were employed in the business and management sector in Utah in 2016.
 The largest subgroup was general and operations managers at 39,810, which dwarfs all the other categories in terms of size.

 |Accountants and Auditors||13-2011||9,770||$34||$70,640||8.0%|